-- may, in its sole discretion, change the Portfolio's allocation to each asset class in order to meet the investment objective of the Portfolio and change the other mutual funds in which the Portfolio invests from time to time; and - takes into consideration ESG factors as set out under ESG Approach of Portfolio Manager and Sub-advisors - SLGI beginning on page 215.
+- may, in its sole discretion, change the Portfolio's allocation to each asset class in order to meet the investment objective of the Portfolio and change the other mutual funds in which the Portfolio invests from time to time; and - has adopted the responsible investment approach set out under Responsible Investment Approach of Portfolio Manager and Sub-advisors - SLGI beginning on page Error!
+Bookmark not defined.